-Zygomatic Implants in Rancho Cucamonga, Upland, & Glendora
+Zygomatic Implants In Rancho Cucamonga, Upland, Glendora, Redlands, & San Bernardino

 Cheekbone Dental Implants

 Inland Empire Oral & Maxillofacial Surgeons is among the elite few oral surgery practices in our area to offer life-changing zygomatic dental implants to those who have lost teeth in the upper jaw and are unable to have dental implants due to extreme jawbone deterioration and lack of chewing strength.
 First introduced in Europe in 1988 and then in the United States in 1998, zygomatic (cheekbone) dental implants have a long-standing success rate.

 If you’ve been told you are not a candidate for conventional dental implants or that dentures are your only option, zygomatic implants were designed with you in mind.
 Zygomatic implants, also known as rescue implants, are an alternative to traditional dental implants and bone grafting when there is insufficient bone in the upper jaw.

 Patients who have moderate, advanced, or even extreme resorption in the upper jaw and do not have enough bone structure to support dental implants would benefit from zygomatic implants—a non-removable appliance that attaches to the zygoma, or cheekbone.
 The procedure does not involve bone grafting (or the lengthy six-month healing period), so implants can be placed immediately.

 Benefits Of Zygomatic Dental Implants

 Zygomatic implant surgery is safe and predictable, a procedure that is performed every day by our highly skilled doctors at Inland Empire Oral & Maxillofacial Surgeons.
 This revolutionary treatment allows us to send our patients out the door with a fully functional set of teeth.
 The benefits include:

 - Immediate loading of fixed teeth